mmeerrkkaa/openrouter-kit/README.md

 ### 📈 Cost Tracking

-The library can automatically calculate the estimated cost of each `client.chat()` call based on token usage and OpenRouter model pricing.
+The library can automatically calculate the approximate cost of each `client.chat()` call based on token usage data and OpenRouter model prices.

 **Enabling:**